Redemption tale: The Srikanth story of guts and grit | Sports-Games

 With the Olympic qualification round the corner, Srikanth also rushed his return from injuries and the haste expectedly backfired.

-His movement was slow, his precision was fractionally off and as a result, the number of international wins dwindled because of which his ranking started plummeting and he was out of the top 10 in November 2019.
+His movement was a slow, his precision was fractionally off and as a result, the number of internationals wins dwindled because of which his ranking started plummeting and he was out of the top 10 in November 2019.

-The COVID-19 pandemic first seemed like a blessing in disguise as he could get back to his best shape but then the second wave hit, leading to the cancellation of three Olympic qualifiers, and his hopes of making it to the Tokyo Olympics evaporated.
+The COVID-19 pandemic first seemed like a blessing in disguise as he could get back to his best shape but then the second wave hit, leading to cancellation of three Olympic qualifiers and his hopes of making it to the Tokyo Olympics evaporated.

-When the international circuit resumed, Srikanth once again looked for that one win that could reinstate his confidence.
+When the international circuit resumed, Srikanth once again looked for that one win which could reinstate his confidence.

 Although wins were difficult to come by, his gritty show in a three-game thriller against two-time world championships gold-medallist Kento Momota at the French Open in October gave him a boost.